 As part of a research project for Lowcost Travel Group I produced a presentation on the best practices of international checkout pages.
-I presented a 5 minute redux version of this at the monthly UX Brighton - you can view it on youtube here and the presentation is on slideshare here.
+I presented a 'redux' version of this at the monthly UX Brighton meetup - you can view it on youtube here and the presentation is on slideshare here.

 Using Evernote I collated and tagged 300 separate insights from which I started to formulate a presentation from.
 This 80 page document covered:

 This was presented to our product director and manager, the project team (BA's Devs and QA) and our external agency Brightec who produce our App.

 These insights led to a series of recommendations which I prototyped using Axure to help describe the user journey, key interactions and validation.
 After iterating the prototype I produced a fully responsive design and a UI styleguide to explain interactions.
 These were annotated and handed-over to the development teams to work from.

 A specification document supported the designs which detailed each form field and it's validation requirements.
 These helped tailor the fields for their international variations for certain information such as name and address formats and varying payment methods.

 The page was user tested remotely using WhatUsersDo (who provide access to international users) and with our international staff (in usability sessions I ran using Silverback).
 Feedback was applied and the iterated product was tested in more face-to-face sessions.

 Since release, the page has seen a 5% uplift in conversion.
 We will be applying it to our other products and Apps.

 Does your Checkout page need reviewing?
 Are your international customers fully catered for?
 For consultancy to improve your site's conversion and your businesses revenue, please get in touch to discuss your requirements.